 OMRI supports organic integrity by developing clear information and guidance about materials, so that producers know which products are appropriate for organic operations.

 WSDA Organic Food Program maintains a list of products that have been reviewed and determined to be compliant under USDA organic regulations.
-MOSA accepts all materials deemed compliant by WSDA.
+VOF accepts all materials deemed compliant by WSDA.

 The Organic Input Material (OIM) Program registers fertilizing materials to be used in organic crop and food production.
-MOSA accepts all materials deemed compliant by CDFA.
+VOF accepts all materials deemed compliant by CDFA.

 If the input is not on any of the above lists, please contact the VOF office for our active materials review lists: